American teen tennis sensation withdraws from US Open after father's sudden death

 The 17-year-old New Jersey native’s father was not known to have been sick and may have suffered a heart attack, according to Tennis Life.
 Details surrounding her father’s death have not been released.

 Anisimova is the No. 24-ranked player in the world and the youngest player in the Women’s Tennis Association Top 100.
-She moved to the U.S. with her parents from Russia in 1998.
+Her parents moved to the U.S. from Russia in 1998.

 CLICK HERE TO GET THE FOX NEWS APP